0xKoda/DIRP/README.md

 # DIRP - DEFI Incident Response Playbooks

-Welcome to the DEFI Incident Response Playbook repository.
-This repository serves as a comprehensive resource for protocols and users within the DEFI space, providing detailed playbooks for various incidents.
-These playbooks are designed to offer structured responses to a range of scenarios that may impact DEFI platforms and their users.
+Less than 2% of DeFi protocols have an Incident Response plan.
+DIRP features adaptable playbooks to address this void, offering a vital resource for protocols and users in the DeFi space.
+These playbooks provide structured guidance for diverse scenarios that could affect DeFi platforms and their stakeholders.
+While these resources are not tailored or exhaustive, they offer a valuable foundation, recognizing that each incident is distinct and requires a unique approach.

 ## Repository Structure